What Is a Discovery Call in Sales?

 - Move the deal forward.

-Qualifying vs. Disqualifying Questions during Discovery Calls
+Qualifying vs. Disqualifying Questions During Discovery Calls

 - What are your goals?